sbellity/kinen-club-project/sessions/20251206-01-kinen-beads-devx/rounds/02-daemon-and-integration.md

 3. Should "complex issue" detection suggest starting a kinen session?
 4. How do you envision using both tools in a typical workday?

+>> 1. leave it to LLM to decide based on either use feedback or internal orchstration needs. the idea is to have a portable task management system that is not tied to a specific editor or coding agent internal thing...
+>> 2. that that would be good to provide context indeed
+>> 3. yes good idea
+>> 4. kinen for architecture and specification work, then implementaion plan writtn in beads by the kinen assistant, then coding assistant to take over devlopment and track imokementaiton with subagents possibly using beads as project management

 ---

 ### Q2.8: Search UX